East Riding of Yorkshire Yeomanry: Imperial Yeomanry

 Following a string of defeats during Black Week in early December 1899, the British government realised that it would need more troops than just the regular army to fight the Second Boer War.
-On 13 December, the decision to allow volunteer forces serve in the field was made, and a Royal Warrant was issued on 24 December.
+On 13 December, the decision to allow volunteer forces to serve in the field was made, and a Royal Warrant was issued on 24 December.
 This officially created the Imperial Yeomanry (IY).
 The force was organised as county service companies of approximately 115 men, and volunteers (usually middle and upper class) quickly filled the new force, which was equipped to operate as mounted infantry.
 The Yorkshire Hussars raised the 9th (Yorkshire (Doncaster)) Company and (with the Yorkshire Dragoons) the 66th (Yorkshire) Company for the first contingent.
 The 9th was replaced by the 109th (Yorkshire Hussars) Company in 1901.

 The concept was considered a success and before the war ended the existing Yeomanry regiments at home were converted into Imperial Yeomanry, and new regiments raised, including the East Riding of Yorkshire Imperial Yeomanry, which was approved on 15 April 1902.

-The unit was raised by Beilby Lawley, 3rd Baron Wenlock, Honorary Colonel of the 2nd East Riding Royal Garrison Artillery (Volunteers) and a former captain in the Yorkshire Hussars, who was appointed Lieutenant-Colonel on 15 May.
+The unit was raised by Beilby Lawley, 3rd Baron Wenlock, honorary colonel of the 2nd East Riding Royal Garrison Artillery (Volunteers) and a former captain in the Yorkshire Hussars, who was appointed lieutenant-colonel on 15 May.
 His second-in-command was retired Major John Stracey-Clitherow, who had served in the Anglo-Egyptian War.
 By 1903 the new regiment had 400 men, in four squadrons at Hull, Beverley, York and Bridlington, and a Machine Gun Section.

 A Squadron was based at the riding school in Walton Street, Hull.
-In 1911 this site was included in a new drill hall on Anlaby Road, Hull, which was shared with the 2nd Northumbrian Brigade, Royal Field Artillery (former 2nd East Yorks RGA) and named Wenlock Barracks after Lord Wenlock, who was Hon Colonel of both units.
+In 1911, this site was included in a new drill hall on Anlaby Road, Hull, which was shared with the 2nd Northumbrian Brigade, Royal Field Artillery (former 2nd East Yorks RGA) and named Wenlock Barracks after Lord Wenlock, who was Hon Colonel of both units.
 The Yeomanry regiment was popularly known as 'Wenlock's Horse'.
 It became a lancer regiment, with the appropriate uniform, in 1906.